insidemordecai/website/content/posts/202308-switched-to-cloudflare-pages/index.md

 draft: false
 ---

-For about a month, this website was not sending data to [GoatCounter - an open source web analytics platform](https://www.goatcounter.com/).
+For about a month, this website was not sending data to [GoatCounter](https://www.goatcounter.com/).
 I managed to resolve this but the rabbit hole led me to rediscover [Cloudflare Pages](https://pages.cloudflare.com).

 **I still love and recommend GitHub Pages**, with a simple GitHub Action you can deploy your project and even [make use of custom domains]({{<ref "posts/202301-custom-domains-with-github-pages/index.md" >}}).